Chris Yue Fu

 Welcome!

 My name is Chris (Yue) Fu, and I am currently a Ph.D. candidate at the University of Washington.
-My research focuses on Human-AI collaboration, particularly I am interested in understanding Human-AI Co-Creation.
+My research focuses on Human-AI collaboration, particularly I am interested in studying Human-AI Co-Creation and long-context, multi-turn communication between humans and AI.
 Key areas of domains include AI-mediated communication, AI-supported design, music production, learning, and sense-making.
 I also design and implement conversational agents.
 I work with Prof. Alexis Hiniker in the User Empowerment Lab.
 In addition, I have had the opportunity to collaborate with Prof. Wanda Pratt and Prof. Jacob O. Wobbrock, and Jin Ha Lee.

 I am always open to collaborations and would love to hear your exciting ideas.
 If you’re interested in my research and collaborate with me, feel free to reach out!